markhillard/YRSS/README.md

 YRSS is a jQuery plugin that utilizes [YQL](https://developer.yahoo.com/yql/) (Yahoo Query Language) to retrieve RSS (Really Simple Syndication) feed data and display it on an HTML page.
 Since the [Google Feed API](https://developers.google.com/feed/terms) has been discontinued, this provides another way to grab that data and customize it.

-YRSS can be used to pull data from any RSS feed on the Internet.
-However, as with any 3rd party service there's always a chance it will go down or become unusable in the future.
-Let's hope that Yahoo! keeps YQL up and running.

 ## CORS

 CORS stands for Cross-Origin Resource Sharing.
 It's a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the resource originated ([Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).